 - Keep school work and all study areas organized.
 Clutter and disorganization can make it difficult to find notes, handouts, and other important items when they are needed and wastes valuable time.

 - Each week, students should look ahead at their schedule.
-This helps them to prepare for what needs to done and prevents any surprises that may affect their time.
+This helps them to prepare for what needs to be done and prevents any surprises that may affect their time.